toggenation/gmail-email-send/README.md

 Connect to `http://localhost:8765/gmail/get-token`

-Enter a gmail username (toggen.yt@gmail.com) and upload the `client_secret*.json` you created in Google Cloud Console
+Enter a gmail username (toggen.yt@gmail.com) and upload the `client_secret*.json` you created and downloaded from the Google Cloud Platform Console

 Once you upload a valid client_secret.json you should be redirected to Googles Consent screen so you can allow Gmail API access to send email on behalf of your email account.

 The contents of the client_secret.json file will be encrypted and stored in the gmail_auth `credentials` field

-When you have consented and been redirected back to http://localhost:8765/gmail/code the resulting code will be used to obtain a "access_token" and "refresh_token" which will be stored in the gmail_auth table `token` field
+When you have consented and been redirected back to `http://locahost:8765/gmail/code` the resulting code will be used to obtain a "access_token" and "refresh_token" which will be stored in the gmail_auth table `token` field

 Example of using the mail send ability